openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 #### Credential Authorization Request using Type Specific Scope

-An alternative credential request syntax to that defined in (#credential-request) involves using a different OAuth2 scope syntax defined by this specification below.
+An alternative credential request syntax to that defined in (#credential-request) involves using an OAuth2 scope following the syntax defined below.

 ```
 openid_credential:<credential-type>